 Other great alternatives below $100 USD/night:

-Travelling in the USA?
+Traveling in the USA?
 Check out these articles to help you plan your next adventure:

 - Top 5 things to do in Yellowstone National Park